stellalph/PM-PORTFOLIO/README.md

 #### <em>4.
 Displaying at least two examples of student work from either deployed projects or homeworks</em>

-Click on the different images will lead to the deployed version, GitHub repository, the project title and the screenshot of the deployed application.
+<strong>Click on the different images will lead to the deployed version</strong>, GitHub repository, the project title and the screenshot of the deployed application.

 ![alt text](img/projects.png)

 Starting from the left:-

 * Travel Planner (Group Project)

+  - The URL of the deployed application for the Travel Planner is https://chardige.github.io/Travel-planner/

 * Weather Dashboard

+  - The URL of the deployed application for the Weather Dashboard is https://stellalph.github.io/WEATHER-DASHBOARD/

 * Work Day Scheduler

+  - The URL of the deployed application for Work Day Scheduler is https://stellalph.github.io/WORK_DAY_SCHEDULER/

 * Coding Quiz Challenge

+  - The URL of the deployed application for Coding Quiz Challenge is https://stellalph.github.io/JS_CODE_QUIZ/

 * Password Generator

+  - The URL of the deployed application for Password Generator is https://stellalph.github.io/PASSWORD-GENERATOR/

 * Project Tracker

+  - The URL of the deployed application for Project Tracker is https://stellalph.github.io/PROJECT-TRACKER/

 The URL of the deployed application : https://stellalph.github.io/PM-PORTFOLIO/